Ube jam, also known as ube halaya, halayang ube, or Filipino jam, is a traditional Filipino dessert made using purple yam.

 👩🏻🍳How to make

-- Since ube is grown underground, it is often covered in dirt (soil).
+Step 1: Cook the ube.
+Since ube is grown underground, it is often covered in dirt (soil).
 Washing it thoroughly helps remove the dirt but I prefer to remove the skin completely before cooking it just to be sure.

-- To test, lift out a piece of ube onto a plate and use a fork to break it.
+Boil the ube pieces over medium-low heat until they become soft.
+To test, lift out a piece of ube onto a plate and use a fork to break it (image 5).
 If it breaks easily, the ube is cooked.
-Depending on the size of the ube pieces, this would take between 15 to 20 minutes.
+Depending on the size of the ube pieces, this would take between 15 to 20 minutes .

-- Blend the ube until smooth.
-You may need to constantly use a long spoon or stirrer to stir the ube in the blender for it to operate smoothly.
-Or you can use the 'pulse' function.
+Note: You may need to constantly use a long spoon or stirrer to stir the ube in the blender for it to operate smoothly.
+Alternatively, use an immersion blender (hand blender or food processor).

-- Add the butter and the salt.
+Add the butter and the salt (image 10).

 🍽️Serving & storage